chrahunt/dotfiles/emacs/README.md

 ## doom

-When the repository is initially cloned and deployed, start a new shell and run `doom install`.
+After the repository is initially cloned and deployed, start a new shell and run `doom install`.

 ### initialization